phpMussel/phpMussel/_docs/readme.ES.INCOMPLETE.txt

  with phpMussel or should consider alternative options to either your anti-virus software or phpMussel.

- This information was last updated 14th August 2014 and is current for ALL versions of phpMussel, from initial release v0.1 through to latest release v0.4b at the time of writing this.
+ This information was last updated 28th August 2014 and is current for ALL versions of phpMussel, from initial release v0.1 through to latest release v0.4c at the time of writing this.

  Ad-Aware                No hay conocidos problemas Agnitum                 No hay conocidos problemas AhnLab-V3               No hay conocidos problemas AntiVir                 No hay conocidos problemas Antiy-AVL               No hay conocidos problemas Avast                !
+Informes "JS:ScriptSH-inf [Trj]"
+                         - Todos excepto v0.3d
+ AVG                     No hay conocidos problemas Baidu-International     No hay conocidos problemas BitDefender             No hay conocidos problemas Bkav                 !
+Informes "VEX408f.Webshell"
+                         - v0.3 a v0.3c
-Informes "JS:ScriptSH-inf [Trj]" (todos excepto v0.3d) AVG                     No hay conocidos problemas Baidu-International     No hay conocidos problemas BitDefender             No hay conocidos problemas Bkav                 !
-Informes "VEX408f.Webshell" (v0.3 a v0.3c) ByteHero                No hay conocidos problemas CAT-QuickHeal           No hay conocidos problemas ClamAV                  No hay conocidos problemas CMC                     No hay conocidos problemas Commtouch            !
-Informes "W32/GenBl.857A3D28!Olympus" (v0.3e sólo) Comodo                  No hay conocidos problemas DrWeb                   No hay conocidos problemas Emsisoft                No hay conocidos problemas
+ ByteHero                No hay conocidos problemas CAT-QuickHeal           No hay conocidos problemas ClamAV                  No hay conocidos problemas CMC                     No hay conocidos problemas Commtouch            !
+Informes "W32/GenBl.857A3D28!Olympus"
+                         - v0.3e sólo
+ Comodo                  No hay conocidos problemas DrWeb                   No hay conocidos problemas Emsisoft                No hay conocidos problemas